stevegr33n/gob/content/posts/2023/2021/2021-10-27-its-all-my-fault.md

 ![the genius of the hole](/img/the-genius-of-the-hole.png)

 Hey look - I’m me, _I_ make the decisions around here.
 What _I_ say goes.
 Today I’m not playing.
 OK, I played today - but tomorrow is another day and I won't tomorrow.
-OK, I played tomorrow too - what an odd sensation, not wanting to do something and then doing it anyway.
+OK, I played tomorrow too.
+What an odd sensation, not wanting to do something and yet doing it anyway.
 Perhaps more often than not, I'm just a passenger in meat sack.

 # Music
 [![](https://img.youtube.com/vi/GMtFwK4vnNE/default.jpg)](https://youtu.be/GMtFwK4vnNE)